Part 2 of 3

 Also, the larger the fixed assets, the bigger the annual depreciation charge that must be deducted from the income statement.
 Normally, fixed assets above 75 percent of net worth indicate possible over investment and should be examined with care.

-Joint us in the conclusion of this three (3) part article series Performance Ratios For Small Businesses
+Conclusion of this three (3) part article series Performance Ratios For Small Businesses